AdobeDocs/campaign-web.en/help/v8/audience/file-audience.md

     ![](assets/file-upload-test.png)

-1. You can monitor the sending of the test email using the View test email log button at any time.
-[Learn more on test emails monitoring](../preview-test/test-deliveries.md#access-sent-test-deliveries-access-proofs)
+1. You can monitor the sending of the test email using the **[!UICONTROL View test email log]** button at any time.
+[Learn more on test emails monitoring](../preview-test/test-deliveries.md#access-test-deliveries)